anurag12dev/CLI_Products/CLI_Products/README.md

 	you can either clone the repository into your machine or download the zip and unzip it and then run the solution using VS2022.

   - Was it your first time writing a unit test, using a particular framework, etc?
-  	->I am already using xUnit for test cases.
+  	->I am already using xUnit for test case writing in my project.
 Here I have used nUnit along with Moq.
   - What would you have done differently if you had had more time.Etc.
   	->I could have added provision for logs by adding a separate log file.
 Also I could have done the full implementation using database like MySql or Sql server.
 * * *